 We'll visit the Santuario de Chimayó, famous for the reputed healing powers of its "holy dirt."
 The Santuario also offers some remarkable folk art, from its beautiful retablos, stations of the cross, and bultos (statues of the saints).
 This little church is a very special one with a fascinating history; it's a great example of the simple faith of northern New Mexicans.

 We'll also visit a weaving gallery where we can see some examples of beautiful Hispanic weavings.
-Local families in Chimayó have been creating these works of art for generations.Lunch: Lunch at Rancho de Chimayó; housed in an old hacienda, this restaurant is a favorite of both locals and visitors alike.
-Vegetarian option(s) available.Afternoon: After lunch, our bus continues on to Albuquerque.
-On arrival in Albuquerque, we'll stop at Petroglyph National Monument, where we'll see ancient symbols, figures, and animals etched into the rock at Boca Negra Petroglyphs.
+Local families in Chimayó have been creating these works of art for generations.Lunch: We'll have lunch at historic Rancho de Chimayó, a charming restaurant housed in an old hacienda.

+Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage.Afternoon: After lunch, our bus continues on to Albuquerque.
+On arrival, we'll stop at Petroglyph National Monument, where we'll see ancient symbols, figures, and animals etched into the rock at Boca Negra Petroglyphs.
 This area features a wide expanse of fragile, unique cultural resources that can never be replaced and are part of the National Park system.

 Four to seven centuries ago, the Rio Grande's Pueblo people carved or painted images into the boulders along the 17-mile long section known as the West Mesa.